GrokSoft/PlexNotes/README.md

 Created August 14, 2016

+*Please note the UI is not designed yet.
+It consists of several components that are being developed and tested.*

+The goal of the project is to have a way for family and friends that use my ![alt text][plexVs] media server to report any issues with the content.
+Request new content, Recommend content to other users, etc...

-This project consists of a REST server developed in JavaScript with:
+This project consists of a REST server and client developed in JavaScript with:

 * Client-side:
     - AngularJS